jonnor/embeddedml/README.md

 * Multinomial, Bernoulli and Gaussian.
 In Python, with sklearn APIs.
 [kenzotakahashi](https://kenzotakahashi.github.io/naive-bayes-from-scratch-in-python.html)

+### embayes TODO

+0.1

+* Implement piecewise linear `pdf_linear4` in C, as float and fixed-point
+* Implement C output for model coefficients
+* Test running on microcontroller/Arduino
+* Change embayes_predict() to use fixed-point
+* Add basic automated tests
+* Move Python code into module
+* Move to own repository

+0.2

+* Decide how to deal with number conversions for features
+* Fix overflow/precision issues in `pdf_fixed()`
+* Test `pdf_linear4` with more datasets
+* Make estimator a wrapper around `sklearn.naivebayes.GaussianNB`
+* Make estimator work in pipeline
+* Make `pdf` approximation configurable as parameter
+* Release on PyPI

+1.0

+* Support generating inline C code, without
+* Support de/serializing coefficients at runtime
+* Support training on microcontroller

 ## Binarized Neural Networks

 Bitwise arithmetic packed into integer representations.